 I guess it really boils down to what you mean when you say ‘matching’.
 For me, a good matching site would allow the candidate to upload their resume, answer a few (the operative terms here being ‘few’) questions, and then be presented with jobs that truly fit their skills, aspirations, and goals.
 In other words, if I load my resume, which is rife with mid-to-high level marketing, sales, and publishing jobs and skills, I won’t be presented with trucking jobs or even retail sales jobs.
 A good matching site has to get beyond simple field-to-field matching, and instead get into the context of my skills, jobs, and goals.

-I have not yet experienced such a site.
+I have not yet experienced a site that is matching jobs to candidates.
 But as Justin Bieber once proclaimed, never say never.
 (And by the way, another check off my bucket list for mentioning Justin Bieber in a job board blog).